 The United States currently has two guestworker programs for temporary work lasting less than a year: the H-2A program, for temporary agricultural work, and the H-2B program, for temporary nonagricultural work.These programs allow employers to obtain permission to hire foreign workers on temporary visas after engaging in recruitment in the U.S. and promising to meet certain requirements regarding recruitment, wages and/or working conditions.
 Each program imposes on foreign workers a temporary, non-immigrant status that ties workers to particular employers and makes their ability to obtain a visa dependent on the willingness of the employer to make a request to the U.S. government.
 History has shown us that foreign guestworkers who hold restricted status in the U.S. are vulnerable to workplace abuses.
-The Bracero program (1942-1964) became notorious for abuse and exploitation as well as the indignities of racism and discrimination inflicted upon the workers.
-Even when Congress and federal agencies have sought to impose substantial labor law requirements on employers of guestworkers, the protections have often been meaningless because the workers are unable to enforce the law or are unwilling to attempt to enforce the law for fear of losing their job or not being called back in a future year.
-The use of guestworker programs raises fundamental questions about this nation’s commitment to providing people within its borders the economic and democratic freedoms that we have come to expect.
+Even when Congress and federal agencies have sought to impose substantial labor law requirements on employers of guestworkers, the protections have often been meaningless because the workers are unable to enforce the law or are unwilling to attempt to enforce the law for fear of retaliation.
+For more information on the H-2 guestworker programs, please go to our Resource Center.

 History of Bracero Program